novemberborn/novemberborn.net/content/projects.md

 * [Functional Promise-Based Libraries](/projects/legendary)
 * [`wilee`](/projects/wilee)

-I'm also a collaborator on the [nyc](https://github.com/bcoe/nyc) code coverage project.
+I'm also part of the team behind [AVA](https://github.com/sindresorhus/ava) and a collaborator on the [nyc](https://github.com/bcoe/nyc) code coverage project.